JohnSerences/python_for_psych_neuro.github.io/README.md

 * **Appendix A: Python Crash Course** for a fast start; and
 * **Appendix B: Coding with AI**, on using tools like Cursor responsibly in science.

-Throughout, **"Double check"** callouts flag code that can run without error yet be scientifically wrong, the places where human judgment matters most.
+Throughout, **"Advanced tips"** highlight the Pythonic way to do things, and they point to common situations where code runs without error yet might be *wrong* for your particular context.
+These tips also point to situations where you need to be especially careful using AI assistants - ultimately you judgment matters most and if you don't know what you're doing, you won't know how to provide guidance for an AI.

 ---